otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/04-forms-react-query-tanstack-query.md

 npm install react-hook-form
 ```

-`react-hook-form` is a library that helps you create forms in React.
+`react-hook-form` (RFH) is a library that helps you create forms in React.
 It is a great alternative to `Formik` and other form libraries.

+What is the difference between `react-hook-form` and normal form?

+- RFH uses uncontrolled components, which means you do not need to use `useState` to manage the form state.
+Instead of using `value` and `onChange`, you can use the `register` function to register the form fields.
+- RFH is more performant than normal forms because it does not re-render the entire form when the form state changes.

 4. Declare the `useForm` hook from `react-hook-form`: